Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 5. Implementation Timeline:

-Month 1-2: Secure project approval, budget allocation, and purchase initial materials (trash bags, containers).Month 3-4: Train security personnel on project objectives and visitor engagement strategies.Month 5-6: Pilot project implementation, data collection, and visitor feedback.Month 7: Project evaluation and decision on nationwide expansion based on success metrics.
+Month 1-2: Secure project approval, budget allocation, and purchase initial materials (trash bags, containers).Month 3-4: Train security personnel on project objectives and visitor communication strategies.Month 5-6: Pilot project implementation, data collection, and visitor feedback.Month 7: Project evaluation and decision on nationwide expansion based on success metrics.

 6. Competitive Advantage: